 COVID-19 positive patients

 - COVID-19 positive patients visitors are restricted at this time.
 End of life patients may have two support persons/visitors per day.
 Visitors must comply with current PPE and physical distancing policies.
 Visits will be limited to two hours.

 - An informed conversation must occur with the visitor and the Nursing Supervisor prior to the visit that outlines the risks, benefits and alternatives to an in-person visit.
 This conversation will be documented in the patient’s medical record.

 Visitors must be screened for COVID-19 symptoms at entrances.
 Visitors do not need to be designated in advance.

 The California Department of Public Health requires visitors to show proof of vaccination.
-If unvaccinated or partially vaccinated, visitors must show documentation of a negative COVID-19 test collected within 72 hours before each visit.
-Either PCR or antigen test is acceptable.
+If unvaccinated or partially vaccinated, visitors must show documentation of a negative COVID-19 test collected 48 hours for PCR tests, and 24 hours for antigen tests.

 - COVID-19 Vaccination Record Card (issued by the Department of Health and Human Services Centers for Disease Control & Prevention or WHO Yellow Card) which includes name of person vaccinated, type of vaccine provided, and date last dose administered.